AmberELEC/website/docs/System-PC-98.md

 To set up the controls, open the RetroArch Quick Menu (select+X while in a game), go to `Options`, and then scroll down near the bottom to `Joypad D-pad to Mouse/Keyboard/Joypad Mapping`.
 The option will be off by default.
 It needs to be turned on, and you'll have to select one of the options.

 `Mouse` and `Keypad` are generally the most compatible options.
 Very few games are compatible with the `Atari Joypad`.

+### RG351V Note

+If you're using the RG351V, you'll need to change the mouse to the Left analog stick, as it defaults to the Right analogue stick.
+To do this, open the RetroArch quick menu, go to `Options`, `S2M(Joypad Analog Stick to Mouse) Mapping`, and select `L-stick`.

 ## CPU Clock Multiplier